nmparfyonov/rsschool-devops-course-tasks/README.md

     * OIDS github provider for githu actions
     * IAM role for github actions
     * VPC with two public and two private subnets in different availability zones
+    * Security Groups for private and public subnets
+    * Bastion host for ssh connection
-    * Security Group for kubernetes cluster
+    * Master and worker nodes for k3s cluster
 ### 5. Destroy resources created
 Use `terraform destroy`.
 More info see in [documentation](https://developer.hashicorp.com/terraform/cli/commands/destroy)
 ```bash